carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 - ""
 ---

-## BiGSLICE and BiGFAM a set of tools to compare the microbial metabolic diversity
+## BiG-SLiCE and BiG-FAM a set of tools to compare the microbial metabolic diversity

 Around the curriculum, we have been learning about the metabolic capability of bacteria lineages encoded in BGCs.
 Before we start this